serverless/blog/posts/2018-02-23-better-software.md

 Namely: democratizing the ability to create heavily customized tooling, eliminating work redundancy by letting us reuse code, and making it much easier for us to access data.

 ### Making it easy to customize tooling
-When it comes to software development tooling, we face the same issues any potential consumer of SasS faces.
+When it comes to software development tooling, we face the same issues any potential consumer of SaaS faces.
 Build or buy?

 Invest in building a tool to exactly meet our needs, and then get stuck maintaining it?
 Or adopt a third-party offering, which inevitably comes with some baked-in opinions and workflows that won’t work the way we need?
 Neither are ideal; both result in tool stacks that are often brittle, expensive, error-prone, and don’t help us efficiently produce high-quality software.